Frequently Asked Questions About Counseling in WA

 Group therapy is another way to modify treatment if more time or support is needed or wanted.
 It can be a wonderful precursor, augmentation, or post script to individual therapy which can produce faster outcomes, and may be recommended as part of your individual treatment plan.

-• Group therapy is a very effective therapy model that can stand alone, prepare, augment, or transition individual therapy.
+Group therapy is a very effective therapy model that can stand alone, prepare, augment, or transition individual therapy.

 Ask me more about this if you ever want to hear about the history, positive effects, and benefits of group therapy.
-I’m a big fan of this model for: effectiveness, affordability, and the powerful acceleration in can have on therapeutic growth.
+I’m a big fan of this model for: effectiveness, affordability, and the powerful acceleration it can have on therapeutic growth.

-• I have some standard groups that I put through my rotation, and also enjoy offering limited group offerings based on the needs of my clients and my community.
+I have some standard groups that I put through my rotation, and also enjoy offering limited group offerings based on the needs of my clients and my community.

 My groups are always developing and evolving; some are structured, some not, some are open and some are closed.